noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 \toc

-Graphic Processing Units, or GPUs for short, where originally designed to manipulate images in a frame buffer.
+Graphic Processing Units, or GPUs for short, were originally designed to manipulate images in a frame buffer.
 Their inherent parallelism makes them more efficient for some tasks than CPUs.
 Basically everything that is related to SIMD operations but not limited to them.
 Using GPUs for general purpose computing (GPGPU) became a thing in the 21st century.